ZeroCoolGOS/Plex-Movie-Poster-Display/documentation/Setup_docker.md

 Since this image is being built from within the code repo, a git clone was not used and the core application was copied in.

+**Workarounds:**
+Due to how docker is designed as a single service container we have created a service wrapper to start multiple services when the image starts (nginx and php).

+If you are familiar with docker these instructions should be very basic.

 ## Pre Requirements
 Following the [Get Started with Docker](https://www.docker.com/get-started) would be a good start if you need to familiarize yourself with docker
 ### Linux